FUCK FEAR, JUST LIVE YOUR LIFE

 Why I Know Failure is Important

 As babies, when we first learn to walk, we do the caterpillar and wiggle our way across the room.
 We eventually get up on all fours and find it’s certainly a more efficient way to get around.
 We get stronger and wiser.
 Our brains give our bodies feedback that we have a new ability and we become more confident.
-We begin to use the resources around us, grabbing hold of the nearest table, chair or pants leg of mommy and daddy to stand up and duck waddle just a few steps before we plop down.
+We begin to use the resources around us – grabbing hold of the nearest table, chair or pants leg of mommy and daddy to stand up and duck waddle just a few steps before we plop down our diaper butts.
 But we giggle and try again.
-With loved ones continuously encouraging us and in our perfect timing, we begin to make full blown strides and eventually, we’re running all over the place.
+With loved ones continuously encouraging us and in our own perfect timing, we begin to make full blown strides and eventually, we’re running all over the place.
 We succeed.
 We’re happy.
 We’re accomplished.
-And we haven’t stopped “running” since then!
+And we haven’t stopped “running” from phase to phase, one baby step at a time since then!

 As we grow older, we lose sight of this simple perspective and “fail” to give failure its due importance.
 What I began to see in my own experiences, from successful professionals and those who simply have a healthy relationship with life’s ups and downs, is that failure is simply a teacher.